Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

     <input type="text" name="passwd" id="passwd-id" />

-we could use any of:
+we could find it using any of:

 .. code-block:: java